 About House of Dwarfs

-At House of Dwarfs we believe that the role of the staff is to determine each child’s developmental level and to incorporate activities into curriculum that will encourage growth of his/her social, emotional, physical, creative and intellectual development through a play based environment.
-In order to achieve this we take regular records on the individual child as well as the group to make accurate assessments of the child’s development and needs.
+We believe that the role of our staff is to determine each child’s developmental level and to incorporate activities into the curriculum that will encourage growth of every child’s social, emotional, physical, creative and intellectual development – through a play-based environment.
+We conduct ongoing assessments of every child’s development and needs.